-The Chartered Accountant/appellant has not submitted any documents to substantiate that the incidence of duty claimed as refund has not been passed on by him to any other person and not submitted copy of balance sheet showing the refund claimed as "Custom Duty Receivable".
-The CA has in the said Certificate made a bald statement that the incidence of customs duty claimed as refund has not been passed on to any other person without any supporting documents such as copy of balance sheet, sales invoices or any other financial documents.
-Therefore, the CA Certificate produced in this case without supporting documents cannot be considered for discharging the burden of unjust enrichment.
+5.6 The appellant has not submitted any documents to substantiate that the incidence of duty claimed as refund has not been passed on by him to any other person and not submitted copy of balance sheet showing the refund claimed as "Custom Duty Receivable".
+The appellant has not submitted CA Certificate along with other relevant documents, they were requested to produce C.A. certificate in the format provided alongwith the documentary evidence to verify that the refund amount claimed were shown as 'amount receivable' in the books of account and that the incidence of duty (claimed as refund) had not been passed on to any other person.
+Thus the appellant failed to discharge the burden of unjust enrichment.

-5.6 It is further observed that the Chartered Accountant's Certificate alone is not the conclusive proof of having not passed on the incidence of duty to the customers.
+5.7 It is further observed that the Chartered Accountant's Certificate although not submitted by the appellant but is alone not the conclusive proof of having not passed on the incidence of duty to the customers.
 A certificate of Chartered Accountant is just a corroborative evidence only as held by the Hon'ble High Court in the case of Commr. of C. EX., Aurangabad Versus Toyota Kirloskar Motors Ltd [2010 (256) E.L.T.
 216 (Kar.)].
 The Hon'ble High Court's view was not disturbed by the Hon'ble Supreme Court vide [2011 (274) E.L.T.
 321 (S.C.)].
 Further, in a number of decisions, it has been held that Chartered Accountant's certificates alone is not a sufficient evidence to discharge the burden cast upon the appellant to prove that incidence of duty has not been passed on to the customers.
 Further, it is the 'incidence of duty' and not the duty as such which is required to be shown to have not been passed on from the sale record, balance sheets and other related documents.
 In this regard, I rely upon the following case laws: